moaxcp/graph-dsl/README.md

 }
 ```

+In this script the edge method first creates step1 and step2.
+Then it creates and edge between the two vertices.
+It then
-In this graph the edge method creates the vertices A and B as well as an edge.
-It also configures the edge to have a
+configures the edge with the Mapping and Weight traits.
+Mapping allows the edge to have extra properties like a queue.
-queue and a weight that is the size of the queue.
-The vertices A and B are also configured to perform an action.
-A adds
-work to the queue and B processes the work.
+Weight affects the behavior of traversals.

+Next, the script finds step1 and configures it with the Mapping trait and an action closure which adds "work" to the
+workQueue.

+Finally, step2 is configured with an action which processes "work".

+## directed graphs

-The Default behavior of a graph is that of an undirected graph.
+The Default behavior of a graph is undirected.
 These graphs have a set of edges where only one edge
 can connect any two vertices.
 An undirected graph can be changed to a directed graph at any time using
 `DirectedGraphPlugin`.